Book Reader Magazine

 Connect with the Author on their Websites and Social media profiles

-Featured Interview With Michelle M. Pillow
+Featured Interview With Kizzi Roberts

 Tell us a little about yourself.
 Where were you raised?
 Where do you live now?